nhattruong061/DemoRNApp/README.md

 # DemoRNApp
-demo a react native app
+Make for demo a react native app